ManosChr/MuseumOfCandy/README.md

 ## Description

-> A simple landing page developed during the “Web Developer Bootcamp” course on Udemy.com, which utilizes technologies like Bootstrap 4 and jQuery.
+> A responsive landing page developed during the “Web Developer Bootcamp” course on Udemy.com, which utilizes technologies like Bootstrap 4 and jQuery.

 ## Instructions for running locally